bitsofinfo/testssl.sh-alerts/README.md

-The handler engine makes heavy use of [ObjectPath expressions](http://objectpath.org/) to craft an `evaluation_doc` which is comprised of the original `testssl.sh` JSON result document/object contents plus addition meta-data that can be extracted from the result file path via Grok expressions and permitting full customization of the resulting meta-data and `evaluation_doc` structure and property names.
+The handler engine makes heavy use of [ObjectPath expressions](http://objectpath.org/) to craft an `evaluation_doc` which is comprised of the original `testssl.sh` JSON result document/object contents plus addition meta-data that can be extracted from the result file path via Grok ([via PyGrok](https://github.com/garyelephant/pygrok)) expressions and permitting full customization of the resulting meta-data and
+`evaluation_doc` structure and property names.

 Once this `evaluation_doc` is constructed the config file's `trigger_on` triggers are